Team2445/The-Programming-Survival-Guide/Java Lessons/Data-Types.md

 ## Floats

-> Also known as floting point numbers also known as decimals.
+> Also known as floating point numbers also known as decimals.
 These aren't used much (You'll find out why in a second), they're still here because of backwards compatibility.

 Examples: